 Restart Your Phone

-If you start noticing abnormal drain after installing iOS 15, we recommend restarting your phone before doing anything else.
+If you start noticing abnormal drain after installing the latest version of iOS 15, we recommend restarting your phone before doing anything else.

 Power your iPhone down, wait for a minute, and then power it back on.
 A quick reboot can have a tremendous impact on your device’s performance so this is the first thing to try.